 The purpose of the Foundation for a Smoke-Free World is to improve global health by ending smoking in this generation.

-The Foundation will fund research and support collaborative initiatives to accelerate progress in reducing harm and deaths from smoking worldwide.
+The Foundation will fund research, promote innovation and support collaborative initiatives to accelerate progress in reducing harm and deaths from smoking worldwide.

-The Foundation for a Smoke-Free World is an independent, non-profit organization created to accelerate global efforts to reduce health impacts and deaths from smoking, with the goal of ultimately eliminating smoking worldwide.
+The Foundation for a Smoke-Free World (FSFW) is an independent, non-profit organization.
+FSFW was established in 2017 to accelerate global efforts to reduce health impacts and deaths from smoking, with the goal of eliminating smoking worldwide as soon as possible.

 The Foundation collaborates with other non-profit, advocacy and government organizations to advance smoking cessation and harm-reduction science and technology.
 It also serves as a convener of research, dialogue and ideas to reduce smoking globally, while monitoring, evaluating and helping to address the impact of reduced smoking rates on agriculture and economics.

 Full disclosure: Initial funding came from Phillip Morris International (PMI).
 The Foundation is a 501c3 organization, and by law and policy must operate completely independently from PMI, and cannot engage in activities designed to support PMI’s interests.
 Further, PMI can have no involvement or say in our work.